Amourspirit/python_ooo_dev_tools/docs/odev/part3/chapter13.rst

 .. topic:: Overview

-    A Black Dashed Line; A Red Ellipse; Filled Rectangles; Text; Shape Names; A Transparent Circle and a Polar Line; A Math Formula as an OLE Shape; Polygons; Multiple Lines, Partial Elipses
+    A Black Dashed Line; A Red Ellipse; Filled Rectangles; Text; Shape Names; A Transparent Circle and a Polar Line; A Math Formula as an OLE Shape; Polygons; Multiple Lines, Partial Ellipses

 This chapter contains an assortment of basic shape creation examples, including the following: